 (d) Please note as set out in paragraph 1 above that no contract comes into effect until the Confirmation Invoice is received by you.
 This will not happen if you do not pay any required deposit.
 For weekly customers we require a deposit of £175 per person plus an insurance premium (if insurance is purchased through Alpine Elements).
 Bookings for extended holidays may have higher deposits the details of which will be notified at the time of booking.

 (e) Unless the payment information on your Confirmation Invoice makes specific alternative provision (in which case it is that information which applies) payment of any balance due for cost of the holiday must be made at least 12 weeks before the holiday departure date.
 If the booking is made 12 or fewer weeks before the departure date then the holiday must be paid for in full at the time of booking.
-Please note payment made online by credit or debit card incurs up to 2.5 % additional charge, we accept a maximum of 3 cards per party of 10 persons.
+We accept a maximum of 3 cards per party of 10 persons.

 (f) Any failure to pay a required deposit or balance as required by these terms and conditions or as specified on your Confirmation Invoice will be treated as an automatic cancellation by you (on behalf of all persons named on the booking form) of the holiday contract.

 (g) In the event of an automatic cancellation within (f) above any deposit paid is not refundable and you may be liable to pay some or all of the balance due on the price of the holiday.